DataDog/documentation/content/en/monitors/notify/_index.md

 You can further restrict your monitor by specifying a subset of [roles][20] allowed to edit it in addition to the monitor's creator.

-  {{< img src="monitors/notifications/monitor_rbac_permissions.jpg" alt="Monitor RBAC Permissions" style="width:90%;" >}}
+  {{< img src="monitors/notifications/monitor_rbac_restricted.jpg" alt="RBAC Restricted Monitor" style="width:90%;" >}}

 Edition includes any updates to the monitor configuration, monitor deletion, and muting of the monitor for any amount of time.

 **Note**: The limitations are applied both in the UI and API.

-For more information on how to set up RBAC for Monitors and on the update from the locked machanism to the role restriction one, see the [dedicated guide][21].
+For more information on how to set up RBAC for Monitors and on the update from the locked mechanism to the role restriction one, see the [dedicated guide][21].

 ## Test notifications